Variables & Data Types

 Indexing & Slicing

-Python uses zero-based indexing.
+Python uses zero-based indexing — the first element is at index 0.
 Negative indices count from the right (-1 is the last element).

 Lists